-DCHOwithPSCell_PCell is the PSCell change delay stated in clause 6.1.6.1.2
+DCHOwithPSCell_PSCell is the PSCell change delay stated in clause 6.1.6.1.2

 Where:

 TRRC is the RRC procedure delay defined in clause 12 in TS 38.331 [2].

 TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a conditional handover command until a condition exists at the measurement reference point which will trigger the conditional handover.